platform-experience/script-library/src/ui-action/si-script-10/README.md

-# Create an action for the form
+# Create Form Action

 ## Description

-Temp details
+Create an action for the form.